Skip to main content

 How Loaders Solve This

-- Collecting all database requests before processing events
+1. Collect all database and Effect requests before processing events

-- Batching similar requests into single database operations
+2. Batch similar requests into single I/O operations

-This approach can reduce thousands of database calls to just a handful, dramatically improving indexing performance.
+This approach reduces thousands of database calls to just a handful per batch, dramatically improving indexing performance.
+When combined with the Effect API, you can also parallelize external calls for even greater efficiency.

 How to Implement Loaders